malekmahfoudh/AirBean-individual-assignment/README.md

 Information and instructions for using this Airbean backend app.

-This is supposed to be a contiuation on a group assignment, but I found the process to be a bit confusing at first with the existing code, so I started a new one.
+This is supposed to be a continuation on a group assignment, but I found the process to be a bit confusing at first with the existing code, so I started a new one.
 I put in some menu items.
 Make sure to check the menu.db database to get an idea of how the menu is structured.
 Anyway here are some instructions.

 SIGNUP
 - Open insomnia and create a new HTTP post request